Rukomoynikov/act_as_api_client/README.md

 end
 ```

-In case you want to provide and use auth token for Github:
+In case you want to provide and use authorization token for Github:

 ```ruby
 class GithubClient < ApiClient